Mixed Deciduous Woodland Conservation

 National policies have a presumption against clearance of or development on semi-natural woodland.

-The NPPF strengthens the protection of ‘irreplaceable’ ancient woodland with Standing Advice issued on protecting ancient woodland.
+The NPPF strengthens the protection of ‘irreplaceable’ ancient woodland.
+Standing Advice has been issued on protecting ancient woodland.

 Thinning or clearance of woodland requires a felling licence from the Forestry Commission and this will stipulate type and level of restocking.